JatinSanghvi/JatinSanghvi.github.io/content/posts/2024-10-02-csharp-throw-expression/index.md

 }
 ```

-As you can see, it takes six lines of code (to satisfy style checkers) to validate every constructor argument.
-However, you can replace the above code with a single line using the null-coalescing operator `??` and a throw expression.
+As you can see, it takes several lines of code to validate constructor parameters, which can be cumbersome.
+However, you can simply the validation code by using the null-coalescing operator `??` combined with a *throw expression*:

 ```cs
 this.firstName = firstName ?? throw new ArgumentNullException(nameof(firstName));
 ```

-C# did not stop there though.
-You see that you are still required to pass the name of the input argument to `ArgumentNullException` constructor so that the exception message can be set to something like `Value cannot be null.
-(Parameter 'firstName')` and lets you identify which of the many input arguments was problematic.
-C# 10 introduced the [`CallerArgumentExpression` attribute](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/attributes/caller-information#argument-expressions), allowing you to write a method, say `EnsureNotNull` to simplify the above line further.
+While this reduces the code significantly, you still need to specify the parameter name for the `ArgumentNullException`, which helps in identifying the problematic argument from the exception message, such as `Value cannot be null.
+(Parameter 'firstName')`.

+The introduction of [`CallerArgumentExpression` attribute](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/attributes/caller-information#argument-expressions) in C# 10 allows for even more concise code.
+You can create a method like `EnsureNotNull` to simplify the null-check further:

 ```cs
 public string EnsureNotNull(